idiv-biodiversity/2019_big_data_biogeography/index.md

 ## Course literature

-1. Meyer *et al.* (2016) Multidimensional biases, gaps and uncertainties in global plant occurrence information. *Ecology Letters* 19:992-1006.

-2.
+1. Meyer et al. (2015)  Global priorities for an effective information basis of biodiversity distributions.
+Nature Communications, 8 pp.

-3. Antonelli *et al.* (2018) Amazonia is the primary source of Neotropical biodiversity.
-PNAS 6pp
+2. Antonelli et al. (2018) Amazonia is the primary source of Neotropical biodiversity.
+PNAS 115(23): 6034–6039.

+3. Kostikova A et al. (2016) Bridging Inter- and Intraspecific Trait Evolution with a Hierarchical Bayesian Approach.
+Systematic Biology 65(3):417-431.

 4. One of the following suggestions (depending on your own interests):

-* Edler *et al.* (2017) Infomap Bioregions: Interactive mapping of biogeographical regions from species distributions. *Systematic Biology* 66(2):197–204
+    a.
+Edler et al. (2017) Infomap Bioregions: Interactive mapping of biogeographical regions from species distributions.
+Systematic Biology 66(2):197–204.

-* Antonelli (2017) Comparative biogeography, big data, and common myths.
-In: *Tropical Plant Collections: Legacies from the Past?
-Essential Tools for the future.
-Scientia Danica.
-Series B, Biologica. vol. 6*
+    b.
+Zizka et al. (2019) CoordinateCleaner: Standardized cleaning of occurrence records from biological collection databases.
+Methods in Ecology and Evolution 10:744-751.

-* Silvestro *et al.*(2016) Fossil biogeography: a new model to infer dispersal, extinction and sampling from palaeontological data. *Philosophical Transactions of the Royal Society B* 371:20150225
+    c.
+Silvestro et al.(2016) Fossil biogeography: a new model to infer dispersal, extinction and sampling from palaeontological data.
+Philosophical Transactions of the Royal Society B 371:20150225.

-* Price *et al.* (2019) Big data little help in megafauna mysteries.
+    d.
+Price et al. (2019) Big data little help in megafauna mysteries.
 Nature 558(7):23-25

-## Questions Daniele
--	What will be the student project?
--	Literature for the students to read?
--	What do students need to prepare before the course
--	Get somebody involved for a lecture/lunch Sarah Varela?
-Renske?
--	How else can we benefit from this time?
-Bromeliads?

-## Questions to ask Carlo
--	Payment?
--	Certificate?
-- Course evaluation?
-- Examination?